0xboz/blog/_posts/2019-07-18-learn-c-plus-plus-getting-started.md

 ## Hello, World!
 How could we go on without this most influential one?!
 Interestingly enough, C++ language itself does not take care of statements for input or output (IO).
 An extensive standard library is introduced to manage this task (and many others as well).
 Here is our code.

+> Exercise 1.3: Write a program to print Hello, World on the standard output.

 ```cpp
 /*
  * Exercise 1.3: Write a program to print Hello, World on the standard output.